keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 ### Contract Structure and Security
 As the DAO bot contract is meant to be used by many people, security is a high priority.
 In order to limit the amount of potential exploits, the contract will be simplistic and linear, with only one point of entry for incoming function calls.

-This can be seen in the skeleton code, with `new_proposal` being the only public method, aside from the view method `view_keypom_contract`.
+This can be seen in the skeleton code, with `new_auto_registration` being the only public method, aside from the view method `view_keypom_contract`.

 ---